What Is an Extrapleural Pneumonectomy?

 Get Yours Now

-The morbidity (complication) rate of EPP was 24.2%, while P/D was just 3.8%.
-Nearly 10% of EPP patients had an unexpected return to the operating room compared to just 1.5% of P/D patients.
+Additionally, complications can arise after EPP surgery.
+The study reported a morbidity rate of 24.2% for EPP, while P/D had a much lower rate of 3.8%.
+Notably, nearly 10% of EPP patients required an unexpected return to the operating room, compared to just 1.5% for P/D patients.

 • Wound infection